ctschroeder/tutorials/google-my-maps-basics.md

 It works best in the CHROME browser.

 Created for the University of Oklahoma's Introduction to Digital Humanities course.
-It lives online at https://github.com/ctschroeder/tutorials/blob/master/google-my-maps-basics.md .
+It lives online at https://github.com/ctschroeder/tutorials/blob/master/google-my-maps-basics.md.
+Licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Last updated 3/7/2021.

 ## 1. Upload Your Data